imagej/imagej.github.io/_pages/update-sites/index.md

 <div style="clear: right; float: right">

-{% include notice icon="fiji" content='The [Fiji](/software/fiji) distribution of ImageJ2 ships with both the `/about` and `/fiji` sites enabled.
-You can transform your ImageJ2 installation into a Fiji one simply by enabling the `/fiji` update site.' %}
+{% include notice icon="fiji" content='The [Fiji](/software/fiji) distribution of ImageJ2 ships with both the `ImageJ` and `Fiji` sites enabled.
+You can transform your ImageJ2 installation into a Fiji one simply by enabling the `Fiji` update site.' %}

 </div>